silnrsi/font-gentium/documentation/source/GentiumPlus-font-features.md

 Gentium Plus is an OpenType-enabled font family that supports the Latin, Cyrillic, and Greek scripts.
 It includes a number of optional features that may be useful or required for particular uses or languages.
 These OpenType features are primarily specified using four-letter tags (e.g. 'cv17'), although some applications may provide a direct way to control certain common features such as small caps.
 This document lists all the available features.

-To learn how to access these features for web pages or in individual apps, please see [Using Font Features](Using-font-features.html).

 This page uses web fonts (WOFF2) to demonstrate font features and should display correctly in all modern browsers.
 For a more concise example of how to use Gentium Plus as a web font see [Charis SIL Webfont Example](../web/CharisSIL-webfont-example.html).
 See [Using SIL Fonts on Web Pages: OpenType and Graphite feature support](http://scripts.sil.org/using_web_fonts#feat) for more information.

 *If this document is not displaying correctly a PDF version is also provided.*